AIrjen/OneButtonPrompt/user_guides/my_first_generation.md

 Some other tips:
 - You can switch "Type of image" to "digital art"
-- You can switch "artists" to "Portait" or "Character"
+- You can switch "artists" to "Portrait" or "Character"

 Examples: